 Remember to also leave out food and water.

 Take your pooch outside for lots of bathroom breaks.
 If they seem happy and content, hopefully the bloody stools will fade quickly.

 Home Remedies to Help your Dog

 Seeing blood in dog’s poop can be scary, it’s important to know that not all bloody dog poop is an emergency.
 Mild cases can even be treated at home with some not-so-secret remedies that we’ll let you in on – with the help of your veterinarian ( it’s important to consult your veterinarian before trying any treatment):

 - Rest: When something is off in the body, the best medicine is rest and relaxation.

 - Stay hydrated: Offer your dog plenty of fresh and clean options or or mix in a little low-sodium chicken broth or unflavored Pedialyte.

 - Withhold food: Give your dog’s digestive system a break by withholding food for about 12 hours.
 This will just allow what’s in there to move out without adding additional work.

 - Bland diet: After the initial 12 hours of withholding food, get their digestive system back up and running with some boiled chicken and rice-no seasonings.
 Read our article featuring 11 easy bland diet options for dogs.

 - Probiotics: Replenish your dog’s microbiome with probiotics.
-Fortiflora and Probios are good options, but plain yogurt can work as well.
+Fortiflora and Probios are good options as they are specifically designed for dogs.

 - Fiber: Boosting your dog’s fiber can help your dog’s digestive tract move things through.
 Canned pumpkin or low-sodium canned green beans are a great way to incorporate a little more fiber.